 Make sure you rotate your trays every 2 hours or so when making sweet BBQ ground beef jerky on the Nesco Snackmaster Pro.
 The bottom trays will not dry as quickly as those on top.
 Rotating the trays will give you nice, even drying and perfect jerky on every level.

-.
+Check out my guide to using the Nesco Snackmaster Pro.
 You will be making fantastic jerky at home in no time at all!

 Sweet BBQ Ground Beef Jerky on the Nesco Snackmaster Pro